marsbroshok/mlops-labs/Lab-00-Environment-Setup/README.md

 In the reference environment, all services are provisioned in the same [Google Cloud Project](https://cloud.google.com/storage/docs/projects).
 Before proceeding make sure that your account has access to the project and is assigned to the **Owner** or **Editor** role.

 ## Copy the installation files to Cloud Shell
-Although you can run the installation from any workstation configured with *Google Cloud SDK* and *Terraform*, the following instructions has been based on and tested with [Cloud Shell](https://cloud.google.com/shell/).
+Although you can run the installation from any workstation configured with *Google Cloud SDK* and *Terraform*, the following instructions have been based on and tested with [Cloud Shell](https://cloud.google.com/shell/).

 In the home directory of your **Cloud Shell**, replicate the folder structure of this lab.
 If you prefer, you can clone the whole repo using `git clone` command:
 ```